mediumMultiple ChoiceObjective-mapped

 Why it's wrong here

-VPC flow logs capture IP traffic information for analysis but do not actively block or filter traffic.
+VPC flow logs capture network traffic metadata but do not block or filter traffic.
+They are used for monitoring and analysis, not as a security control to restrict ports.

 Configure a security group with inbound rules for the web tier and outbound rules for the database tier.